muqiuhan/muqiuhan.github.io/source/_posts/10-Tips-for-Productive-FSharp-Scripting.md

 > You can also execute a single-line with Alt + '.
 I rarely use this option, but this can save you time because you don’t need to select the entire line of code.

 > In case the keyboard shortcuts to send code to FSI do not work anymore (ReSharper used to over-write them in the past), you can reset them in Visual Studio, by going to Tools / Options / Environment / Keyboard.
-The 2 commands you need to map are **EditorContextMenus.CodeWindow.ExecuteInInteractive** and **EditorContextMenus.CodeWindow.ExecuteLineInInteractive**.
+The 2 commands you need to map are EditorContextMenus.CodeWindow.ExecuteInInteractive and EditorContextMenus.CodeWindow.ExecuteLineInInteractive.

 You can also use these shortcuts from a regular `.fs` file, which can be handy if you want to validate that a piece of code is behaving the way you want.